 - (1) Unless otherwise indicated, issuers of debt and equity investments held by TCG BDC, Inc. (together with its consolidated subsidiaries, "we," "us," "our," "TCG BDC" or the "Company") are domiciled in the United States.
 Under the Investment Company Act of 1940, as amended (together with the rules and regulations promulgated thereunder, the "Investment Company Act"), the Company would be deemed to "control" a portfolio company if the Company owned more than 25% of its outstanding voting securities and/or held the power to exercise control over the management or policies of the portfolio company.
-As of March 31, 2018, the Company does not "control" any of these portfolio companies.
+As of June 30, 2018, the Company does not "control" any of these portfolio companies.
 Under the Investment Company Act, the Company would be deemed an "affiliated person" of a portfolio company if the Company owns 5% or more of the portfolio company's outstanding voting securities.
-As of March 31, 2018, the Company is not an "affiliated person" of these portfolio companies. - (2) Variable rate loans to the portfolio companies bear interest at a rate that may be determined by reference to either LIBOR ("L") or an alternate base rate (commonly based on the Federal Funds Rate or the U.S. Prime Rate), which generally resets quarterly.
-For each such loan, the Company has provided the interest rate in effect as of March 31, 2018.
-As of March 31, 2018, all of our LIBOR loans were indexed to the 90-day LIBOR rate at 2.31%, except for those loans as indicated in Notes 16 and 17 below.
+As of June 30, 2018, the Company is not an "affiliated person" of any of these portfolio companies.
+Certain portfolio company investments are subject to contractual restrictions on sales.